 1. Identify the right people in your ecosystem

-First question – who are your ambassadors?
+First question: Who are your ambassadors?
 They can be your top customers, influencers, local meetup organizers, or campus reps.
 For B2B companies especially, they could be resellers or independent consultants.
-Besides spreading the word about your brand, an effective program also engages and enriches your ambassadors – remember, they’re your partners, and you’ll be proud of their success.
+Besides spreading the word about your brand, an effective program also engages and enriches your ambassadors – remember, they’re your partners, and you will be proud of their success.

 2. Ask these questions in your application form

-Here are some great application forms by Docker, Prezi and Vinted – check out how each one caters to their audience of developers, presentation designers and fashionistas.
-Ask for their age; location, university or company; links to social profiles or portfolio; how they want to get involved (mentoring, organize meetups, etc); why they are applying; user level, rating or other engagement history; and why they love your brand.
+A robust application form should ask for their location, university or company; links to social profiles or portfolio; how they want to get involved (mentoring, organize meetups, etc); why they are applying; user level, rating or other engagement history; and why they love your brand.

 4. Build a real plan

 They expect you to be professional and they want to learn from the experience.
 Define your brand ambassador program objectives, milestones, and rewards.

 For example, Lyft relies on their ambassadors to recruit new drivers, so their plan focuses clearly on revenue performance.

 Hootsuite explains that ambassadors will advocate, share content, provide insight and feedback, create a local Hootsuite presence, and host events.